schemetrica/automating-data-delivery-odk-central/README.md

 CKAN can be downloaded at [https://ckan.org/download-and-install/](https://ckan.org/download-and-install/)

-A simple transformation for testing Kettle connectivity to CKAN can be found [here](./create-simple-resource-in-ckan.ktr).
+A simple transformation for testing Kettle connectivity to CKAN is available [here](./create-simple-resource-in-ckan.ktr).

 ## CKAN Datastore Writer Plugin \-- Attribution